bblfish/Play20/README.md

 The `TestKEYSTORE.jks` should not be used in production environments as its private key is now public, and it is self signed.

+> Note there seems to be a bug on OSX Java 7 where the server freezes up completely.
+It works on Solaris Java7 though.

+> Check the [[NOTICE.md]] file for updates to the licence

 # Play 2.0